Give Your Site the RSS Treatment

 Remember the part about meta-data?
 When you add that special code to your site, automated scripts can find your feed (in much the same way that Web search engines find pages on your site) and automatically suggest your feed to registries.
 This is a great thing for the busy (or just plain lazy!) feed owner; however, it's also a serendipitous way to promote your feed.
 To be certain you are getting the maximum exposure for your feed, you'll want to manually suggest your feed.

 This document does not provide enough information to get you completely through setting up an RSS feed for your site, but it should help you get closer to the goal.
-You'll almost certainly have more questions, like "which technology am I going to use?"
-On Syndic8.com, you'll find a collection of documents about RSS, which will help fill in more gaps until you are fully ready to launch your RSS feed.
+It should also give you some ideas for more specific details to research online.
+The more you read, the more you will be able to fill in knowledge gaps until you are fully ready to launch your RSS feed.
 Good luck!